 On the northern edge of Silver Lake, the retro-futuristic-looking Astro Family Restaurant (2300 Fletcher Dr.) is a handy, welcoming haven for no-frills greasy-spoon diner fare.
 It's open 24/7, making it a valuable resource after bar-hopping, or when seeking a hangover cure the day after, and it's also equidistant from Griffith Park and Elysian Park/Dodger Stadium - drop by for pancakes and eggs before a game or a hike.
 As is typical of sprawling family-style diners.
 Astro has a sprawling menu - omelets and waffles, Cobb salads, chili burgers, fish-and-chips, creampies, plus a few Italian and Mexican specialties.
 Service ranges from brusque to indifferent, but the late-night people-watching makes up for it.

 A fantastic venue for its well-chosen and ginormous wine selection and well-crafted small-plates-driven menu, Barbrix (2442 Hyperion Ave.) is a lovely place to nibble, socialize, and sip.
 More than 20 wines are poured by the glass, and there's a good mix of stars and up-and-comers (it's an upscale place - nothing much under $10 per glass, but the markup is very fair).
 There's also a nifty selection of interesting beers, and the atmosphere - a cozy '40s bungalow with a relaxing patio - is wonderfully inviting and unpretentious.
-The eating is focused on shareable nibbles, some quite substantial - think plates of well-curated cheeses and charcuterie, deviled eggs, saffron arancini, grilled radicchio with smoked salt and fig vincotto, San Francisco-style cioppino, hanger steak with fries - it's all consistently delicious.
-Barbrix would work nicely as a first-date venue, or a festive dinner with a longtime friend or partner, and it's easy to carry on a conversation... in here.
+The eating is focused on shareable nibbles, some quite substantial - the menu changes quite frequently so be sure to check in on what new delicious things are available.
+Barbrix would work nicely as a first-date venue or a festive dinner with a longtime friend or partner, and it's easy to carry on a conversation in here.
 Weekend brunch is popular, too.

 Among the several very good Mexican restaurants in this part of town with a sizable Hispanic population, Bright-pink Casita del Campo (1920 Hyperion Ave.) has become something of a legendary hangout, and a loyal ally of the gay community.
-This colorful space opened in 1962, and as pretty and inviting as the art-filled dining room is, I recommend enjoying your meal on the gracious tiled patio.
-Note the strong and delicious margaritas, and the authentic regional Mexican fare: chile Colorado, carnitas, beef tamales, cochinita pibil, machaca, pollo negro.
-The staff treat regulars and strangers alike as through they're all old friends, and it's open late - till 2 am on weekends.
+This colorful space opened in 1962, and as pretty and inviting as the art-filled dining room is, try enjoying your meal on the gracious tiled patio.
+Note the strong and delicious margaritas, and the authentic regional Mexican fare: chile Colorado, carnitas, beef tamales, cochinita pibil, machaca.
+The staff treat regulars and strangers alike as though they're all old friends, and it's open late - till 12 am on weekends.

 You may recognize the Dresden (1760 N. Vermont Ave.), a legitimate institution among Los Feliz night owls, from movies like Swingers and The Two Jakes, and the restaurant's legendary lounge act, Marty and Elayne, have been amusing everyone from blue-haired old ladies to tattooed hipsters since early in the Reagan administration.
 At some point, this restaurant and lounge that opened in 1954 and retains a meticulous Rat Pack-era aesthetic surpassed cult status - it's more touristy than fashionable these days, but catching live music here is still wonderfully fun and atmospheric.
 You can eat here, too - prime rib, escargots, sauteed whitefish, veal marsala.
 It's competently prepared Continental cuisine that fits the scene, but go more for the old-fashioned cocktails and delightful ambiance.